yael-katsman/ActiveRAG/README.md

 | GPT-4 Turbo      | 0.187          | 0.443                 |
 | ACTIVERAG        | 0.32           | 0.36                  |

-Table 4 compares the best BLEU scores for baseline models and ACTIVERAG, with ACTIVERAG’s best performance achieved using Prompt 1 for NQ and Prompt 2 for TriviaQA.
+Table 4 compares the best BLEU scores for baseline models with those of the Associate agent in ACTIVERAG, with the best performance achieved using Prompt 1 for NQ and Prompt 2 for TriviaQA.
 As shown in the table, ACTIVERAG achieved higher BLEU scores compared to traditional baselines like Vanilla RAG and CoT, demonstrating enhanced response quality and alignment with reference answers.
 While GPT-4 Turbo maintained the highest BLEU scores overall, ACTIVERAG’s targeted prompt modifications allowed it to perform competitively.

 ## Contact